sanity-io/sanity-template-nextjs-clean/README.md

 Your content should now appear in your Next.js app ([http://localhost:3000](http://localhost:3000)) as well as in the Studio on the "Presentation" Tab

-#### 2. Import Demo Data (optional)
+#### 2. Import Sample Data (optional)

 You may want to start with some sample content and we've got you covered.
-Run this command from `/studio` directory to import the provided dataset (demoData.tar.gz) into your Sanity project.
+Run this command from the root of your project to import the provided dataset (sample-data.tar.gz) into your Sanity project.
 This step is optional but can be helpful for getting started quickly.

 ```shell
 npx sanity dataset import demoData.tar.gz <your dataset name>